-Also known as “Turtle Town”, Maluaka Beach is one of the most sought-after Maui snorkeling beaches and is just 20 miles south of our inn.
-This stretch of coastline is notorious for its high population of Hawaiian green sea turtles that can be seen in shallow waters as well as deeper areas.
-The beach’s coral reef also offers an abundance of other sea life like brightly-colored tropical fish, eels, crustaceans, and octopi.
+Are you ready to snorkel solo?
+Head to the beach!
+Maluaka, also known as Turtle Town, is one of the best beaches on Maui for snorkeling.
+This stretch of coastline is notorious for its high population of Hawaiian Green sea turtles that can be seen in shallow waters as well as deeper areas.
+The beach’s coral reef also offers an abundance of tropical fish, eels, crustaceans, and octopi.

-Head Back the Old Wailuku Inn
+Head Back to The Old Wailuku Inn at Ulupono